How to Avoid Illicit Cigarettes

-Some of the information in the following blog is based on external, third party sources and is for educational/informational purposes only.
+This article is for general information and educational purposes.
+Some of the information in this article is based on external, third-party sources and we make no representations or warranties of any kind regarding the accuracy, validity or completeness of such information.
 Such content is not intended to be representative of the products sold on this website.

-Over the last twenty years, these counterfeit cigarette and tobacco operations have become ever more sophisticated.
-As a result, spotting fake cigarettes has become increasingly challenging.
+Over the last twenty years, illicit cigarette and tobacco operations have become ever more sophisticated.
+As a result, spotting illicit cigarettes has become increasingly challenging.

-There are two main types of illegal cigarettes: Contraband (aka Smuggled) and Counterfeit (aka Fake).
+There are two main types of illicit cigarettes:

 Contraband